lo20120503/lo20120503.github.io/notebook.md

 Reporter / Oval: Reports values in the form of numbers.
 Can be used anywhere with oval inputs, because it's an oval. <img width="401" height="137" alt="image" src="https://github.com/user-attachments/assets/f10e89a4-9f64-4d9b-9975-e765790e5bca" />

 Boolean: It reports conditions as true or false.
-Its shape is different because it has to fit inside blocks that have the same hexidomical shape as it.
+Its shape is different because it allows to fit inside blocks that have the same hexadomical shape, rather--- than just stacking on them.
 <img width="762" height="117" alt="image" src="https://github.com/user-attachments/assets/df3ec625-0c48-4f9f-bc53-fbdff9f0d7cf" />